honeycombio/refinery/refinery_config.md

 ### `SendKey`

 `SendKey` is an optional Honeycomb API key that Refinery can use to send data to Honeycomb, depending on configuration.
+Setting this value via a command line flag may expose credentials - it is recommended to use the environment variable or a configuration file.

 If `SendKey` is set to a valid Honeycomb key, then Refinery can use the listed key to send data.
 The exact behavior depends on the value of `SendKeyMode`.